otinoff/mcp-pandoc-go/README.md

 #### Option 1: Using the provided build script (Windows)

 1. Clone this repository
-2. Run `install_pandoc.bat` if Pandoc is not installed
+2. Make sure Pandoc is installed manually from the official website
 3. Run `build.bat` to build the server
 4. The executable `pandoc-mcp-go.exe` will be created in the project directory